4 Simple Tricks to Find Out if Your Product will Sell Online

 Stalking is simple.
 Just go to their home pages to find out what’s trending.

-This will give you a general overview of their homepages instead of showing you your personalised homepage based on your browsing history.
+This will give you a general overview of their homepages instead of showing you your personalized homepage based on your browsing history.

 On Shopee’s home page, scroll down until you come across “Top Products”.
 Face masks, push-up bras, and decorated curtains were trending at the time of writing.